Pozo hits key HR in big-league debut, Rangers beat A’s 8-6

 Matt Olson hit his 29th homer and Seth Brown had two RBI doubles for the A’s, who ended a seven-game winning streak.
 They lead Boston by one game for the American League’s first wild-card spot.

 The Rangers jumped on Irvin for three first-inning runs five batters in, aided by two Oakland errors.
-They came in having scored one run in each of their previous two games — finishing Thursday’s loss at Seattle 0 for 21 — and ranking last in the American League in runs and last in the majors in batting average.
+They came in having scored one run in each of their previous two games, ranking last in the American League in runs.
+It was their most runs since scoring 10 on July 6.

-Texas rookie starter Dane Dunning, the only Rangers pitcher with multiple wins since the All-Star break, nearly qualified for his third straight win.
-But Dunning, who was activated from the 10-day injured list before the game, was lifted after 4 2/3 innings after allowing two runs in the fifth, the second scoring when Starling Marte beat out an infield single.
+Texas rookie starter Dane Dunning, the only Rangers pitcher with multiple wins since the All-Star break, sought his third straight win.
+Dunning took a shutout into the fifth inning but was pulled with two outs and allowed two runs.

 TRAINER’S ROOM

 A’s: 2B Josh Harrison (right quad strain) didn’t play after being pulled from Thursday’s game at Cleveland.
-Manager Bob Melvin said Harrison might return Saturday. … INF-OF Chad Pinder (strained right hamstring) will begin a rehab assignment Sunday with Triple-A Las Vegas.
+Melvin said Harrison might return Saturday. … INF-OF Chad Pinder (strained right hamstring) will begin a rehab assignment Sunday with Triple-A Las Vegas.

 Rangers: RHP Kohei Arihara (shoulder surgery), out since early May, should return “fairly soon” according to manager Chris Woodward.